bilal-fazlani/zio-maelstrom/docs/library-design/index.md

 ### Principles

-zio-maelstrom is implemented as a library (or a driver) and does not try become a framework.
+zio-maelstrom is implemented as a driver library and does not try become a framework.
 Its because the whole point of it is to learn and have fun.
-Frameworks are not bad but they box you and restrict what you can do.
-It makes you faster but you learn less and there is less scope for creativity and exploration.
+Frameworks are alright but they box you and restrict what you can do in order to make you faster.
+But you learn less and there is less scope for creativity and exploration.

-I have tried to keep things as simple as possible.
+I have tried to keep things as simple as possible on the interface level.
 The library follows ZIO idiomatic practices and is functional in nature.

 **What does this library do?**